 A fourth event was planned at the prestigious Barum Rallye held at the end of June in 1984.
 However, the MTX 160 RS’ main sponsor, Agroteam, was dissolved in the weeks preceding the event.
 The car was thus entered without sponsor decals and only as a course-opening and demonstration vehicle, numbered “00”.

 While the MTX 160 RS had proven its potential in the previous rallies, the project would be faced with major obstacles.
-The extensive amounts of modifications made to the car, such as the Lada engine, would have necessitated the need to produce 200 homologation cars rather than simply using the existing Garde production model, which was also on its way out to be replaced by the Rapid model.
+Per the Group B regulations, the extensive amounts of modifications made to the car, such as the foreign Lada engine, would have necessitated the need to produce 200 cars rather than simply using the existing Garde production model for homologation.

-The final proverbial “nail in the coffin” for the MTX 160 RS is said to have come from the Czech government itself.
-It is alleged that they never quite forgot the car’s embarrassing surprise presentation, but most importantly never forgave the fact that it sported a Lada engine amongst a myriad of parts.
-It is when the car is said to have been given the unsavoury nickname of “Bastard” – a moniker that follows it to this day.
+The proverbial “nail in the coffin” for the MTX 160 RS is said to have come from the Czech government itself.
+It is alleged that they never quite forgot the car’s embarrassing surprise presentation, but most importantly never forgave the fact that it sported a Lada engine amongst a myriad of Škoda bin parts.
+It is said that the officials had then given the car the unsavoury nickname of “Bastard” – a moniker that follows it to this day.

 (VAZ-1600 powered only)